 12. Use the right tools to attract followers

 When tools for Pinterest are mentioned, your mind probably immediately goes to pin scheduling tools – like TailWind.
 But, there’s actually more tools you should be aware of for your Pinterest strategy.

 Think of it like building a house.
 The materials, people, and plans are all essential – but without the tools, you wouldn’t have a hope of completing the project.
 The same goes for your Pinterest strategy.

 In order to gain Pinterest followers, there’s a variety of tools that’ll help build the foundation:

-- TailWind or BoardBooster to schedule your pins and save you major time.
+- TailWind to schedule your pins and save you major time.
 While manually pinning is critical – it’s equally as vital to pin at various times during the day to group boards and to your own boards.
 That’s where a pin scheduler comes in.

 - Designing software like Canva, PicMonkey, or Photoshop to create stunning pin graphics.

 - Social sharing plugins to make it simple for your audience to share your posts on Pinterest.
 The social sharing plugin Social Warfare is especially perfect for Pinterest users.
 It allows you to upload Pinterest-specific images and even descriptions (among other features).

 In order to be successful on Pinterest, and in your business in general – investing is a non-negotiable.

 If you’re not going to invest in yourself and your business, why should anyone else?

 13. Delete poor-performing pins